Is Contrastive Distillation Enough for Learning Comprehensive 3D Representations?: Proposed Method

 \subsection{Overview}

-As depicted in Fig.~\ref{fig:pipeline}, we propose a new 3D self-supervised learning method, namely CMCR (Cross-Modal Comprehensive Representation Learning), based on our deduction in Sec.~\ref{sec:analysis}.
+Based on our deduction in Sec.~\ref{sec:analysis}, we propose a new 3D self-supervised learning method, namely CMCR (Cross-Modal Comprehensive Representation Learning), as depicted in Fig.~\ref{fig:pipeline}.
 For decoupling two types of features, we develop heads $\{h_{\mathrm{2D}}^{\mathrm{sh}}, h_{\mathrm{3D}}^{\mathrm{sh}}\}$ and $\{h_{\mathrm{2D}}^{\mathrm{sp}}, h_{\mathrm{3D}}^{\mathrm{sp}}\}$ to extract the modality-shared features $\{F^{\mathrm{3D}},F^{\mathrm{2D}}\}$ and modality-specific features $\{G^{\mathrm{3D}},G^{\mathrm{2D}}\}$, respectively.
 We perform contrastive learning based on the modality-shared features of point-pixel pairs.
 Then we perform vector quantization on these modality-shared features based on a multi-modal unified codebook module.
 Next, those embedding vectors and the modality-specific features are added together for masked image restoration and occupancy estimation.
 These reconstruction tasks encourage the network to learn not only modality-shared features but also modality-specific features.

+\textbf{Choices of Modality-Specific Pretext Tasks.} \minor{1) For point clouds, we utilize occupancy estimation, which predicts whether queried spatial locations are occupied or empty.
+While Masked Autoencoders (MAE) are popular, applying voxel-based MAE to sparse outdoor scenes often necessitates masking inherently empty voxels to prevent the model from exploiting occupancy shortcuts.
+This forces the network to resolve whether a masked token represents a physically empty space or a masked object, introducing unnecessary ambiguity~\citep{hess2023masked}.
+In contrast, occupancy estimation circumvents this by providing a clear, direct supervisory signal for any spatial query, enabling the network to robustly learn 3D geometry and surface details.
+2) MIM is selected for the image modality as it encourages the model to capture contextual information from visible regions, learning fine-grained texture, color, and spatial relationships unique to images.
+It also aligns 2D features with 3D representations for later fusion.
+Unlike Variational Autoencoders (VAEs), MIM does not require complex probabilistic modeling.}